wi1dcard/blog/README.md

 # Wi1dcard's blog

 Hey, welcome to my technical blog.
 This repo stands for the source codes of it.
-You can view the rendered website at <https://wi1dcard.dev/> or <https://wi1dcard.github.io/>.
+You can view the rendered website at <https://wi1dcard.dev/>.

 ## The Docker Image